vishalryakala/CardioVascularDiseasePrediction-IneuronMLChallenge/README.md

 Project Files and their Details:-

-model.py - This is the actual model file and contains the model which gave the heighest accuracy on Test Data.
+Model_gbc.py - This is the actual model file and contains the model which gave the heighest accuracy on Test Data.

 app.py - This is the App file where integration between model and UI happens using Flask.

 templates/index.html - This is the UI of the application

+model_gbc.pkl - This is the pickle generated